katarinastuart/katarinastuart.github.io/_pages/cv.md

 ### INVITED TALKS

+**Zoology Seminar – Otago University **<br>
+Virtual, August 2023<br>
+*Invasive species, and the secrets they can teach us about the genetics of local adaptation.*

 **Sydney Bioinformatics Seminar Series**<br>
 Virtual, March 2022<br>
-*A whole genome perspective on genetic variation and rapid adaptation*
+*A genetic perspective on rapid adaptation in the globally invasive European starling (Sturnus vulgaris).*

 **Queensland Technologies and Innovations group seminar talk**<br>
 Virtual, Feb 2021<br>